godotengine/godot-docs/classes/class_decal.rst

 | *Getter*  | get_lower_fade()      |
 +-----------+-----------------------+

 Sets the curve over which the decal will fade as the surface gets further from the center of the :ref:`AABB<class_AABB>`.
+Only positive values are valid (negative values will be clamped to ``0.0``).

 ----